 A few of my favorite gadgets & supplies:

-1. The baking pans— they do matter!
+1. The baking pansā they do matter!
 I have tried nonstick, glass, stainless steel, and I have only had the *best* success with the nonstick.
-Stay tuned, because I’m still working on swapping these out.
+However I have been tinkering with stainless steel, and have found these pans work well as long as you use nonstick olive oil spray and change the cooking time to 34-35 minutes.

-2. Dough Hook— this might be the best, most versatile tool I have.
+2. Dough Hookā this might be the best, most versatile tool I have.
 It is a mix between a spoon and a whisk, and is perfect for mixing just about anything!
 These Amazon ones, have great reviews and are a great price.

-3. Cooling rack— the key to the best bread is allowing it to cook, immediately coming out of the oven.
+3. Cooling rackā the key to the best bread is allowing it to cook, immediately coming out of the oven.
 You have to remove it from the pan and allow it to cool on a rack, like pictured below.

-4. Kitchen Aid— although not at all necessary, it is one of my most used appliances.
+4. Kitchen Aidā although not at all necessary, it is one of my most used appliances.
 Great to invest in, if you are working in the kitchen a lot.

-5. Bread bags— after my bread has cooled, I plop them into a bread bag, and freeze them.
+5. Bread bagsā after my bread has cooled, I plop them into a bread bag, and freeze them.
 I pull a loaf out as needed, always having one for a back up.

-If you’re anything by if like me, this will change your life, and you’ll probably never go back to buying bread from the grocery.
-It’s SO good.
-You’re going to love it! ✨
+If youāre anything by if like me, this will change your life, and youāll probably never go back to buying bread from the grocery.
+Itās SO good.
+Youāre going to love it! āØ

 Be sure to follow along on Instagram, and stay tuned for more delicious recipes!